 What is the Cost Of Change?

 Sure, we can change that.
 No problem.
-Engineering Change Request(s) happen throughout design and development (and often well beyond).
-Change and improvement are good, of course, but what about the cost?
-More importantly, how can you minimize the costs in making changes?
+Engineering Change Request(s) are common through development (and often well beyond), but what is the REAL cost?
+Of course, change and improvement are good — that’s what design and development are all about.
+However, there are costs.
+So, how can you minimize the costs in making changes?

 Implications Of The Timeline

 The product development process starts with a bright idea.
 Beginning at that moment, changes to the initial idea begin.
 At first, dreaming has no monetary cost, but only a little time.
 Then there’s the searching on the internet, the investment of time into thinking, sketching, and maybe making paper mache prototypes.

 After thinking, exploring, and maybe some experimentation, at some point, the decision is made to pursue the idea.
 Typically this is where time begins to have meaning, and costs become real.

 The product development process (very simplified) looks something like this graphic.
 It starts with ideation, then goes into the development cycle of Design > Prototype > Test.
 The form of that cycle depends greatly on the product.
 If it’s a software product, you might go through that cycle in a day.
 If it’s an industrial product, it can take months to go around the cycle.

 With each rotation around the development cycle, we learn more, and hopefully refine the product.
 These refinements, or changes — which improve the product — all have some kind of cost.
 The magnitude depends on when the engineering change request occurs.

 Note: For the sake of argument, we use the term “Engineering Change Request” very liberally.
 It’s a structure event in some companies, and in others it means only changes after production begins.
 For this article, it means anything that moves the design in a different direction — big or small.

 Costs in an Engineering Change Request